|Business Rating:||0 / 5|

 Unfortunately, while Marriott doesn’t enforce any blackout dates, it does allow its hotels to put restrictions on the number of rewards rooms available.
 Some locations may choose to limit rewards rooms on holidays and other popular times of the year.

-With Marriott’s network of 4,000-plus hotels, you should be able to find a rewards room at nearly any travel destination.
+With Marriott’s network of 5,700-plus hotels, you should be able to find a rewards room at nearly any travel destination.
 The Marriott network includes Ritz-Carlton hotels and also Starwood hotels, after a recent merger.
-While you can’t currently book Starwood stays directly from your Marriott rewards account, Marriott lets you transfer your points to the Starwood program at a rate of 3:1.
-Starpoints are very valuable – probably worth two to three times the value of Marriott points by our estimates – so this is a reasonable transfer rate.

 Good travel features and perks